Appium

 Below is a complete NodeJS script demonstrating the TV Labs Appium proxy.
 To run this script, first set up your environment:

-mkdir tvlabs-appium-example && cd tvlabs-appium-example
+mkdir tvlabs-appium-roku-example && cd tvlabs-appium-roku-example

 npm init -y

-npm install --save webdriverio dotenv
+npm install --save webdriverio

 touch roku-appium.js